Species Spotlight: Bonefish

 Bonefish are found in lots of fisheries around the world and can be found in huge shoals containing well over 100 fish.
 These large shoals tend to be of juvenile fish because as they grow in size they then tend to split up into smaller groups and quite often once they have reached 10lb or more they are found as single roaming fish.

 Bonefish can be spotted and found on most tilde flats, mangroves and creeks which often means wading as apposed to boat rides into the deeper waters.
 They are a species of fish that can tolerate water with poor oxygen levels which tend to follow a daily pattern coming on and off the flats with the rise and fall of the daily tides.
 The main rule is to try and find the shallow waters when they’re feeding.
 Bonefish, Tarpon and Permit often prowl the same areas and waters so you can always keep your eyes out for the other species too.

 Bonefish have a wide range around the world.
 Destinations that constantly produce good catch results are our lodges in Belize, Jardines de la Reina in Cuba, Bahamas, Mauritius, Ascension Bay in Mexico, Christmas Island and all of our Seychelles operations.
 At all locations, you will find Bonefish ranging from 2lb to 8lb.
 If you are looking for the larger specimens of 10lb plus then the best fishing destinations to visit are Christmas Island and the Seychelles.

-Fishing for Bonefish is mainly done by wading saltwater flats looking for tell tail sights of Bonefish.
+Bonefish Fly fishing is mainly done by wading saltwater flats and sight fishing.
 Walking these sandy bottom flats can make spotting Bonefish half the battle, for once spotted you need to produce an accurate cast.
 It is far more productive to lead the fish by three to four feet, rather than trying to get too close.
 With the Bonefish being in the magical grand slam, they can often pose a challenge and can often be the last fish anglers are hunting.